 The Lagonda brand was founded in 1906 by Wilbur Gunn.
-Lagonda won the Le Mans 24h race with a Lagonda M45R driven by John Stuart and Luis Fontez.
+Lagonda won the famous Le Mans 24h race with a Lagonda M45R driven by John Stuart and Luis Fontez.
 The Lagonda Rapide V-12 1939 was the most expensive car in the United States at the time of its launch.
-The company however filed for bankruptcy soon, and was bought by Alan Good, who outbid Rolls Royce for the company.
+The company however filed for bankruptcy soon after, and was bought by Alan Good, who outbid Rolls Royce for the company.
 In 1947 Lagonda was bought by David Brown, who had also bought Aston Martin.
 The brand came back in 1976 with the William Towns designed angular Aston Martin Lagonda, which was released as an Aston Martin car.
 However the model was discontinued in early 1990, effectively ending the brand name at the same time.

 Aston Martin decided to revive the Lagonda brand in 2009, to expand outside its traditional sporting realm into untapped segments such as luxury saloons and celebrate Lagonda’s centennial anniversary.
 “The ASTON MARTIN Lagonda brand would allow us to develop cars which can have a different character than a sports car,” said CEO Ulrich Bez in a statement.
 “Lagonda will have its own niche with luxurious and truly versatile products suitable for both existing and emerging markets”.

 The Aston Martin Lagonda Taraf project was undertaken by Aston Martin’s Q division which specialises in commissioning bespoke cars and customising existing models to specifications.
 The final full-size model was completed in 8 months of the first studio sketches in January 2014.
 Marek Reichman attributed the swift execution to lessons learnt from the production of the Aston Martin One – 77, which took two years.